Category: Tips

 There are a few set-up steps to be undertaken on your planning computer and in-flight device:

-• Mapping: show Rado Navaids and Airways Reporting Points (these are the 2-syllable, 5-letter names in the database of GNSS navigators)
+• Mapping: in Airfield, enable show Radio Navaids and Airways Reporting Points (these are the 2-syllable, 5-letter names in the database of GNSS navigators)

-• Setup – Planning: ensure that IFR features are turned on (otherwise Instrument plates will not appear when you look at aerodrome information)
+• Setup – Planning: enable ‘Show IFR features’ (otherwise Instrument plates will not appear when you look at aerodrome information)

 • Setup – Planning: set the MSA calculation to IFR (1000 feet above, 5nm either side of track)